zktuong/dandelion/docs/README.rst

 |logo|

 Hi there!
-I have put together a python package for analyzing single cell BCR/V(D)J data from 10x Genomics 5' solution!
-It streamlines the pre-processing, leveraging some tools from immcantation suite, and integrates with scanpy/anndata for single-cell BCR analysis.
+I have put together a python package for analyzing single cell BCR/TCR data from 10x Genomics 5' solution!
+It streamlines the pre-processing, leveraging some tools from immcantation suite, and integrates with scanpy/anndata for single-cell BCR/TCR analysis.
 It also includes a couple of functions for visualization.
 Try it out on |Colab| !

 Overview